 The Blade Pro 17 weighs 6.06 pounds and ships with a 165-watt power brick.
 It starts at $2,500 for the base model and goes up to $3,200 for the top-tier model.

 Configurations consist of the RTX 2060 with a 15.6-inch Full HD screen at 144Hz, the RTX 2070 Max-Q with a Full HD screen at 144Hz or an UHD screen at 60Hz, and the RTX 2080 Max-Q with a Full HD screen at 144Hz.
-You can get the base non-advanced model too packing the older GTX 1060 with a Full HD screen at 60Hz.
+You can still get the base model too, packing the older GTX 1060 with a Full HD screen at 60Hz.
 That latter option will offer a big saving, and should still be able to handle most modern titles even if you have to tweak some of the settings.
 The fully kitted out version?
 No problem!

 For storage, the base model provides only two options: A 128GB SSD with a 1TB hard drive, or a 256GB SSD paired with a 2TB hard drive.
 Meanwhile, the new “advanced” model relies on a single M.2 NVMe PCIe SSD at 256GB or 512GB.